 I was never particularly good at dating.
 I'm somewhat of an introvert and not at all adept at small talk.
 A way that I describe myself to people is that I can have a conversation about something with almost anyone but can't talk about nothing with anyone.
 I get self-conscious very quickly, and conversations can grind to a halt.
 Sometimes I'll go the other way and start rambling on about some bizarre thing that I found funny, but most people would just consider a little weird.
 Needless to say, some of my dates did not turn out well.
 Those were the one and dones of dating.

 Sometimes, though, I'd find myself hitting it off with someone a little.
-Maybe the conversation wasn't scintillating, but it went well enough, and with a bit of mutual physical attraction I would find myself in a multi-date relationship.
+Maybe the conversation wasn't scintillating, but it went well enough, and with a bit of mutual physical attraction, I would find myself in a multi-date relationship.
 Sometimes I would date someone for a couple of months before things fizzled out.
-It's not hard to find someone that you can tolerate and can tolerate you for a time, but it's really hard to make a real connection with someone, even if you're better at the small talk and basic mechanics of dating than I was.
+It's not hard to find someone you can tolerate and can tolerate you for a time, but it's tough to make a real connection with someone, even if you're better at the small talk and basic mechanics of dating than I was.

 My friend was a DJ, and I used to go with him on some of his gigs.
 The equipment was analog and very heavy back in those days, so having a helper was important.
 It got me some free drinks, food, and a night out.
-It was at one of these gigs that I met a pretty, dark-haired lady who worked for the organization hosting the event and was friends with my DJ buddy.
+At one of these gigs, I met a pretty, dark-haired lady who worked for the organization hosting the event and was friends with my DJ buddy.
 She seemed nice, but I didn't think much about it until a couple of days later when my friend gave me her phone number and told me she wanted me to call her.
-Years later I found out that wasn't true, my friend tricked us into going out by telling each of us that the other was interested.
+Years later, I found out that wasn't true.
+My friend tricked us into going out by telling each of us that the other was interested.